 Directory Information Public Notice

-Annually, Bristol Community College informs students of the Family Educational Rights and Privacy Act of 1974, (FERPA) as amended.
+Annually, Bristol Community College informs students of the Family Educational Rights and Privacy Act of 1974, (FERPA) as amended (see current Notification below).
 This act was designed to protect the privacy of education records, establish students’ rights to inspect and review their educational records, and provide guidelines for the correction of inaccurate or misleading data through informal and formal hearings.
 FERPA follows.
 Students also have the right to file complaints with the Family Educational Rights and Privacy Act Office about alleged failures by the institution to comply with the Act.
 Local policy explains in detail the procedures to be used by the institution for compliance with the provisions of the Act.
 Copies of the policy can be found in the Enrollment Center.
 This office also maintains a records directory which lists all education records maintained on students by the institution.
 Contact the Registrar’s Office with questions concerning the Act.
 Bristol Community College considers the categories of student information listed below as public or “Directory Information.”
 Such information may be disclosed by the institution for any purpose at its discretion.

 Category I: Name, address, phone number, dates of attendance, class

 Category II: Previous institutions attended, major field of study, awards, honors, degree(s) conferred (including dates)

 Category III: Past and present participation in officially recognized sports and activities; physical factors (height, weight of athletes); date and place of birth.